zetavm/zetavm/docs/roadmap.md

 ## Language Extensions

 The Plush language will eventually make it possible for people to write parser extensions.
-This will allow the addition of new operators and new expression types to the language.
-I would like to implement closures as a language extension, but also possibly template strings, regular expressions, and pattern matching.
+This will allow the addition of new operators, new expression types, and new statement types to the language.

+Some possible Plush extensions include:
+- Closures
+- Template strings
+- Regular expressions
+- Pattern matching
+- Gradual typing
+- Variable argument count functions, optional arguments

 ## Immutable Package Manager